alexshaoo/WebRacer/README.md

 ```

 ## Plan Moving Forward 🤔
 Obviously, WebRacer isnt done yet.
-At the time of writing this we're still working on polishing our frontend to make the user experience better and are working to set up a proper connection between the frontend and out database.
-Additionally, we're populating a reserve of interesting questions to ask users.
+At the time of writing this we're still working on polishing our frontend to make the user experience better and populating a reserve of interesting questions to ask users.